CMeeg/next-azure/README.md

 * A Next.js app hosted and running in Azure app services with full support for SSR and SSG scenarios including [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization), and [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration)
 * A CI/CD pipeline for building and deploying a Next.js app to Azure app services via Azure DevOps pipelines
+  * The pipeline will also provision the necessary infrastructure for you in Azure as described in the included [Bicep](https://github.com/Azure/bicep) files

 > If you only need support for [statically generated pages](https://nextjs.org/docs/advanced-features/static-html-export) via `next export` then check out [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs) instead.